Governor’s education bill stirs concern in Northwest Arkansas’ first public forums on the proposal

 Even the supporters of the governor's education bill asked questions and raised concerns Friday at forums in Northwest Arkansas.

-On Friday, both the Rogers-Lowell and Fayetteville chambers of commerce held their first forums between legislators and the public since the 144-page bill dropped this week.
-That evening the Arkansas Democratic Rural Caucus held a similar meeting at the Farmington Senior Center.
+The Rogers-Lowell and Fayetteville chambers of commerce on Friday afternoon held their first forums between legislators and the public since the 144-page bill this week.
+In the evening, the Arkansas Democratic Rural Caucus had a similar meeting at the Farmington Senior Center.

-Many of the provisions such as the Educational Freedom Accounts will be phased in, Dotson said.
-Also attending the Rogers event were: Rep. Brit McKenzie, R-Rogers; Rep. Rebecca Burkes, R-Springdale; Rep. Kendon Underwood, R-Cave Springs; and Rep. Mindy McAlindon, R-Bentonville.
+Many of the provisions such as the educational freedom accounts will be phased in, Dotson said.
+Also attending the Rogers event were Republican Reps.
+Brit McKenzie of Rogers, Rebecca Burkes of Springdale, Kendon Underwood of Cave Springs and Mindy McAlindon of Bentonville.

-The Farmington event was both the best-attended and the most openly critical of the education proposal, with 80 people attending.
+Of the Friday events, the one in Farmington had the highest attendance, as well as the most open criticism of the education proposal.

-Kevin Shinn, Huntsville fire chief and a retired educator who worked in Huntsville schools for about 36 years, told the Farmington forum he questions how teacher pay raises proposed in the legislation will be paid for beyond two years.
-He said the bill provides for state funding to raise teacher's pay up to $50,000 a year for two years.
+Kevin Shinn, Huntsville fire chief and a retired educator who worked in Huntsville schools for about 36 years, said the bill provides for state funding to raise teachers' pay up to $50,000 a year for two years.
 After that, he said, rural school districts will be left to fend for themselves.

 "The salary money is the carrot that's gotten everyone's attention," Shinn said.
 "But rural schools do not have the tax base to pick up the slack when the state steps down."